MrMuscleFreak/IPv3Address/README.md

-#Sometimes people find their destiy on the paths they took to avoid it
+sometimes people find their destiy on the paths they took to avoid it